sumanth-0/100LinesOfPythonCode/Random_Meal_Generator/README.md

 python meal_selector.py
 ```

-Each time you run it, the program will generate a new meal suggestion!
+Each time you run it, the program will generate a new meal suggestion based on your calorie intake.

 ---